fcrepo4-labs/fcrepo-api-x/src/site/markdown/uris-in-apix.md

 In extension definitions, an external service is indicated by specifying an absolute _path segment_ for [`apix:exposesServiceAtURI`][2].

-Because API-X mediates interactions with repository scoped services services (i.e. there is an execution engine that routes a request to and from an implementing service), API-X must expose a URI for such service.
+Because API-X mediates interactions with repository scoped services (i.e. there is an execution engine that routes a request to and from an implementing service), API-X must expose a URI for such service.
 In order to be routable by API-X, this URI must convey:

 *  The identity of service (correlated with the path segment defined by `apix:exposesServiceAtURI`)
 *  Additional query parameters, path elements, or fragments specific to service